awslabs/amazon-s3-find-and-forget/README.md

 Amazon S3 Find and Forget is a solution to the need to selectively erase records from data lakes stored on Amazon Simple Storage Service (Amazon S3).
-This solution can assist data lake operators to fulfill their obligations to handle erasure requests such as those that can be made under the European General Data Protection Regulation (GDPR).
+This solution can assist data lake operators to fulfil their obligations to handle erasure requests such as those that can be made under the European General Data Protection Regulation (GDPR).